-Specialty spray paints can be used to transform not just metal though.
-There’s products specifically for application on most outdoor furniture materials, from plastic/resin and wicker/rattan to metal and timber.
+Speciality spray paints can be used to transform not just metal though.
+There are products specifically for application on most outdoor furniture materials, from plastic/resin and wicker/rattan to metal and timber.

 - Quick Dry

 Spray paint dries much faster than brush applied paints and stains.
-The will often need 48 hours to fully dry with even the quick dry formulas requiring a couple of hours to be touch dry.
+They will often need 48 hours to fully dry with even the quick-dry formulas requiring a couple of hours to be touch dry.
 Even without an additive, spray paints are often dry to the touch in 30 minutes, 1-2 hours to handle and be fully dry in 24 hours.